20 Years Ago: Radiohead Change Rock Music Forever with ‘OK Computer’

 And it pretty much sounded that way from the start.
 The opening “Airbag” is more than four and a half minutes of electronic haze, distorted guitars and a weary outlook on the future of mankind.
 And for the next 50-plus minutes, Radiohead peer into the machines of modern times, stepping back out of fear, confusion and paranoia of things to come.
 It’s a retrospective view of the 21st century made three years before it even started.
 Songs like “Paranoid Android,” “Exit Music (For a Film),” “Karma Police,” “No Surprises” and “Lucky” turn technological advances upside down, revealing their scarred and scratched undersides.

-Even though the band’s record company had zero commercial prospects for OK Computer, the album made it higher than its two predecessors, reaching No. 21.
-None of its singles fared well in the mainstream, though “Karma Police” made it to No. 14 on the modern-rock chart.
+Even though the band’s record company had zero commercial prospects for OK Computer, the album made it higher than its two predecessors, reaching No. 21 in the U.S. None of its singles fared well in the mainstream, though “Karma Police” made it to No. 14 on the Modern ock chart.
 The LP has gone on to sell more than two million copies — the group’s biggest seller.
 And it set up Radiohead for even more marvelous machine music on Kid A, both an extension and rewiring of OK Computer’s tangled schematic.

 Radiohead Albums Ranked in Order of Awesomeness